Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI calibration strategy

 \section{CTI calibration strategy}

-This section outlines the calibration strategy employed in this study, which relies on full or partial images acquired at the beginning of each quarter (i.e., every three months).
-First, we define an empirical model to determine the number of trap species and to derive initial estimates for their release time constants \(\tau_{\mathrm{r,k}}\).
-Next, we address and remove the contribution from smearing.
-Finally, we adopt a polynomial model to describe the spatial variation in the trap density, reproducing the radial dependence discussed in Sect.~\ref{subsec:radiation_analysis}.
-We then apply the EPER method \citep{Prodhomme_2016} to constrain the polynomial coefficients of the trap density model \(a_{\mathrm{p,k}}\), along with the \(\beta\) parameter and the release time constants \(\tau_{\mathrm{r,k}}\).
+This section outlines the calibration strategy employed in this study, which relies on full or partial images acquired at the beginning of each quarter (i.e. every three months).
+First, we defined an empirical model to determine the number of trap species and to derive initial estimates for their release time constants (\(\tau_{\mathrm{r,k}}\)).
+Next, we addressed and removed the contribution from smearing.
+Finally, we adopted a polynomial model to describe the spatial variation in the trap density, reproducing the radial dependence discussed in Sect.~\ref{subsec:radiation_analysis}.
+We then applied the EPER method \citep{Prodhomme_2016} to constrain the polynomial coefficients of the trap density model (\(a_{\mathrm{p,k}}\)), along with the \(\beta\) parameter and the release time constants (\(\tau_{\mathrm{r,k}}\)).
 The overall procedure is summarised in Fig.~\ref{fig:calibration_strategy_summary}.